trane-project/trane-music/courses/minor_pentatonic_scale/lesson_E_flat/exercise_1/back.md

-The note in degree number 1 of the E♭ minor pentatonic scale is E♭.
+The note in degree number 1 of the E♭ Minor Pentatonic scale is E♭.